Criminal Lawyers Wollongong

 We appear regularly in the Local Court, Children’s Court, District Court and Criminal Court of Appeal and are capable of running the majority of our summary matters without the additional cost to you of briefing a Barrister.

 Whether you’ve been in the courts before or it’s your first offence, navigating the criminal justice system is a daunting experience.
-Contact us so we can help you navigate the legal system to get the best possible outcome for you.
+Contact us so we can help you manage your way through the legal system to get the best possible outcome for you.

-If you are arrested, you are obligated to answer questions regarding your identity including name, address and date of birth only.
-You have a right to refuse to answer any other questions.
-You may also refuse to be involved in an identification parade (line – up), however if you do police may then be allowed to conduct a photographic identification.
+If you are arrested, you are only required to answer questions regarding your identity, including your name, address, and date of birth.
+You have the right to refuse to answer any other questions.
+You may also decline to participate in an identification parade (line-up).
+However, if you do, the police may be allowed to conduct a photographic identification instead.

-No-one unless you have given consent or it is at the request of police or an authorised public body.
+No one can access your criminal record unless you have given consent or it is requested by the police or an authorised public body.

 A solicitor may: